hydra3333/Pi4CC/README.md

 6. A local Pi4CC website (and bits) and companion python3 script and relevant crontab entries to re-index nightly

 # Installation

+0. Prepare an external USB3 hard drive (formatted as NTFS is good)
+   - In Windows, ensure
+     - "security" on the drive itself is set to `everyone` having FULL CONTROL
+     - a top-level folder is created called `mp4library`
+	 - copy your playable .mp4 files into that level and/or subfolders
+	   - NOTE: playable .mp4 files are
+	     * not interlaced (a `Chromecast` device will not play them)
+	     * max resolution of `1080p` and `SDR` colours (unless you have a `Chromecast Ultra` device, in which case `4K` and `HDR`)
+	     * ideally encoded with `h.264(avc)/aac` or `h.265(hevc)/aac`
+         * ... a probably out-of-date list of acceptable .mp4 formats is at https://developers.google.com/cast/docs/media
+   - Note:
+     - In the Pi, we will set the mount point for the USB3 disk to (usually) be `/mnt/mp4library`
+     - The top level folder on the USB3 disk will (usually) be `mp4library`, thus `/mnt/mp4library/mp4library`

 1. Install and configure your Raspberry Pi 4 4Gb and set it to always to boot to GIU and autologin
    - it is close enough to safe to autologin since the Pi is only visible inside your "secure" home LAN